-The current path is contained in sys.path.
-Again, it consists of a list of strings, one string for each directory, separated by colons.
-It can be printed out or changed by your code, just like any other variable.23
+You can access the current path from within a Python program in the variable sys.path.
+It consists of a list of strings, one string for each directory, separated by colons.
+It can be printed out or changed by your code, just like any other variable.

 Package directories often have subdirectories, subsubdirectories and so on.
-Each one must contain a init.py file.
+Each one must contain a \\init\\.py file.